Body Confident Nutrition | Non-Diet, HAES Dietitian | Ballarat and Online

 1. Start with self compassion

-Fostering compassion for yourself can be really hard, particularly if you’ve struggled with low self esteem or gone round and round the diet cycle for many years.
+Fostering compassion for yourself can be really hard, particularly if you’ve struggled with low self esteem or gone round and round the 'diet cycle' for many years.
 Although it’s difficult, it can be a great first step in managing and learning from emotional eating.

 Notice negative self talk, like ‘I’m so bad for eating all that food’.
 Over time (and with lots of practice!) you can begin to shift your thinking.
 This might then sound something like ‘Oh, it’s no wonder I ate so much, considering I’m dealing with a lot at the moment and I’m still figuring out extra ways to cope.’
 You might also like to work on self compassion further with your psychologist.